txthinking/denolib/readme.md

 * Don't care HTTP status code, method and header
 * Don't care cookie and session concepts
+* Forget RESTful, just one path do one thing
 * Only handle query key with one value
 * If there is a body, should be json parseable
 * Always respond json body
 * No middlewares, no wildcard route, no group route
 * Recommand auto increment primary id for mysql table
 * Less design, prefer raw SQL, raw redis commands
+* A HTTP client with concepts of HTTP protocol
 * Javascript, no class, no typescript

 ### Table of Contents